IAmTheNerdNextDoor/iamthenerdnextdoor/readme.md

 ## What projects am I making currently?
 - (Currently not public) LunaEFI and LunaOS, an EEPROM loader and OS for OcelotDesktop based off of the MineEFI and MineOS codebase which I am developing with my friend [@QM8782](https://github.com/QM8782).
-- (Is public but it's the original thing I forked without any modifications so far.
-Updates are on [my Mastodon page](https://mastodon.social/@MrMasterKeyboard)) Buildroot3DS, the first ever PROPER Linux distro for the 3DS family systems based off of the projects and work done by the "linux-3ds" GitHub group.
+- (Updates are on [my Mastodon page](https://mastodon.social/@MrMasterKeyboard)) [Buildroot3DS](https://github.com/AFellowSpeedrunner/Buildroot3DS), the first ever PROPER Linux distro for the 3DS family systems based off of the projects and work done by the "linux-3ds" GitHub group.
 - [SmolXP](https://github.com/afellowspeedrunner/smolxp)!
 A big project of mine that has now gotten to 2.0!
 - (ON HOLD) My upcoming 2009 to 2013 themed blog website over [here](https://afellowspeedrunner.github.io).